LID Code Change SEPA - Call for Citizen Comments

 Associate Stormwater Engineer

 Joy Rodriguez holds a B.S. degree in Mechanical Engineering from California State University, Sacramento (2001) and has passed the FE exam.
-Joy's work in stormwater includes support to the Stormwater Engineer on NPDES-compliance activities and reporting, public education and outreach, grant management, development of website content, research and development of funding opportunities, management of stormwater programs, support for TMDL-related activities and plan development, and support on collaborating partnerships with local organizations, jurisdictions and businesses.
+She received LID Certification from WSU's program in 2015.
+Joy's work in stormwater includes support to the Stormwater Engineer on NPDES-compliance activities and reporting including implementation of TMDL-related activities and plan development, and collaboration on partnerships with local organizations, jurisdictions and businesses public education and outreach, grant writing and management.
+Additional work includes management and conceptual design of Capital projects related to stormwater and Parks and Recreation as well as construction management of small works CIP projects and larger stormwater-related projects.

 Prior to the City, Joy performed work as a researcher in automotive accident reconstruction for seven years.
-Activities included research and analysis of pedestrian, single- and multi-vehicle collisions related to products liability and roadway design.
+Activities included research and analysis, report authoring and presentations on pedestrian, single- and multi-vehicle collisions related to products liability and roadway design.
 Analysis included field documentation, analysis of roadway design including sight distance, roadway structure, maintenance, traffic signal function and analysis, crash test analysis, simulation, energy analysis reconstruction, federal report authoring, publishing, and courtroom presentation development.

 Joy began working for the City in June 2010.